hjr2000/NestedFluentBuilder_CarExample/README.md

 ### Java Nested Fluent Builder - Car Example

-Source material used to help create this code: http://theflyingkeyboard.net/java/java-nested-fluent-builder/
+Note: Source material used to help create this code: http://theflyingkeyboard.net/java/java-nested-fluent-builder/

 The purpose of the program is to test out some nested fluent builder code.
 The program allows us to build a simple car.